nikitavoloboev/data/focusing/rules.md

 - Learn from my mistakes.
 If things fail.
 Learn from it and move on.
 - Build [ideas](https://trello.com/b/alB1ryRP).
 Experiment.
 - Share everything I know and made.
 - Be mindful of my actions and thoughts.
 Don't eat/hurt anyone.
+Don't waste food/items/time.
 - Don't compare myself to other people.
-- Surround myself with people that inspire me.
+Surround myself with people that inspire me.
 - Be consistent.
 Make friends with imperfection.
 Enjoy the process and don't fixate on the goals too much.
-- Don't waste food/items/time.
+- Be honest.
+Don't lie to myself nor anyone else.
 - Adjust these rules and my workflow to match what I have learned.
 - Follow these rules.
 Take it easy.
 You only live now.